Loading chat...

 -

-Requires petitioners for domestic violence protective orders to disclose information about whether the respondent possesses firearms, handgun licenses, or carry permits, including details about firearm location, make/model, and vehicle information if stored in a car
+Requires petitioners seeking domestic violence protective orders to disclose whether the respondent possesses firearms, handgun qualification licenses, or carry permits, along with detailed information about firearm locations, makes/models, and vehicle information if applicable

 -

-Makes firearm surrender mandatory for all temporary and final protective orders, requiring respondents to surrender firearms and handgun licenses/permits to law enforcement within 24 hours of being served
+Mandates that all temporary and final protective orders require respondents to surrender firearms and handgun licenses/permits to the law enforcement agency that served the order within 24 hours, and prohibits purchasing or possessing firearms for the order's duration

 -